 Siller Holes, West Linton: a medieval lead mining site

-Author(s): Valerie E. Dean
+Author: Valerie E Dean

-Contributor(s): Carol Christiansen, Thea Gabra-Sanders, Anita Quye, Clare Thomas and Maureen Young
+Contributors: Carol Christiansen, Thea Gabra-Sanders, Anita Quye, Clare Thomas and Maureen Young

-Keyword(s): organic material, inorganic material, textiles, pottery sherd
+Keywords: organic material, inorganic material, textiles, pottery sherd

-Permissions: Except where otherwise noted, this work is licensed under a Creative Commons Attribution-NonCommercial-No Derivatives licence.
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Licence.